Skip to main content

 When a Blind Man Cries - An Ode to Nivedita

-Deep Purple’s “When a Blind Man Cries” is arguably one of the saddest rock ballads ever penned and sung.
+Deep Purple’s “When a Blind Man Cries” is arguably one of the saddest rock ballads ever sung.
 But honestly, I was never a great fan of Purple and only started paying serious attention to the song after hearing a cover version by the German never-grew-old rockers Axel Rudi Pell.
-They did justice to the song in a way Ian Gillan and the rest of Purple could never dream— powerful, yet plaintive heavy metal vocals, with canyon-deep guitar riffs emerging from the core of the heart only to rip it apart, while tears stream down from empty eyes.
+They did justice to the song in a way Ian Gillan and the rest of Purple could never dream— powerful, yet plaintive heavy metal vocals, with canyon-deep guitar riffs emerging from the core of the heart only to rip it apart, while tears stream down from empty eye sockets.
 Listening to this song invariably reminds me of a college senior and good friend, “Raja,” an ethnic Nepali who lived in a small room behind a pharmacy owned by his uncle, not far from my home.
 Short, stocky, thuggish but effulgent, we shared a love for books and rock music—though he leaned more towards metal.
-I started appreciating Iron Maiden thanks to him, while he tripped on Floyd's...
+I started appreciating Iron Maiden thanks to him, while he tripped on Floyd...

 SHAME

 I first tasted deep shame in 10th standard, delivered personally by a girl’s mother, who kicked me out of their house like some neighbourhood pervert.
 The irony - I had never touched the girl.
 We were just friends.
-Soon afterwards, my friends in her school gleefully informed me that she was caught with some boy in the school toilet.
+Soon afterwards, my friends in her school, some gleefully to cause hurt, others as a word of caution, filled my ears about she was caught with some boy in the school toilet.
 They faced disciplinary action.
-Meanwhile, I inherited the silent disgrace.
-The second blow came when I confessed to a friend’s girlfriend, who thought I was a Casanova, that I never had a girlfriend, never touched a girl, and was completely inexperienced.
+While, I inherited the silent disgrace.
+The second blow came when I confessed to a friend’s girlfriend, who thought I was a Casanova, that I never had a girlfriend, or touched a girl, and that I was completely inexperienced.
 In contrast, she had been sleeping with her coach since school, followed by a relay race of men, eventually devirginized my friend, then when he left for higher studies, helped his best friend become a man.
-A few more years and bodies later, she married a gold digger from the back end of nowhere - that's decades before Social Media and OnlyFans normalized such behaviour. ...
+A few more years and bodies later, she married a gold digger from the back end of nowhere - that's decades before Soci...

 Enlightenment

 The voice on the phone delivered a phrase most men dread hearing from a woman, “Ravi, I have something important to tell you!”
 In this case though, despite being completely smitten with her during that period and even entertaining the rose-tinted fantasy that she was the one who got away, I had nothing to worry about.
 My strict code of not getting involved with married women kept me safe.
 I was, however, totally unprepared for what followed and even less how to visualise it.
-“My third eye has opened,” she announced with absolute seriousness, then launched into a ramble about Shiva Lingams, visions, stream of consciousness and pre-Columbian Hinduism as evidenced by how a US state, made famous by fried chicken, was actually named after the Sanskrit word for thorns.
+“My third eye has opened,” she announced with absolute seriousness, then launched into a ramble about Shiva Lingams, visions, stream of consciousness and pre-Columbian Hinduism as evidenced by how a US state, made famous by fried chicken, was actually named after the Sanskrit word for thorns "Kanthaka".
 It is usually not very easy to unsettle or surprise me with things spiritual, bottled or otherwise, and her cosmic revelations too barely moved the needle.
-Well, except for the quie...
+Well, except f...